 “Since 2009, we’ve seen four of the remaining eight Marmon Sixteen convertible coupes offered at auction increase in value from $500,000 to $1 million,” Pilarski says.
 As for the barn find, Pilarski says it’s more difficult to determine what it might be worth because “the last hardtop eight-cylinder Marmon we saw at auction was in 2015, and the car went unsold with a high bid of $47,000.”

 Determining the value of a Marmon is a discussion that has railed on for more than a century.
 Marmon luxury models competed with the likes of other premium brands like Cadillac, Packard, Lincoln, and Pierce-Arrow.
 They were known for sound engineering and durability, and they came at a high price.
-Exactly what you would expect of “A Mechanical Masterpiece,” as the cars were described in early advertising.
+Exactly what you would expect of a car that was described in early advertising as “A Mechanical Masterpiece.”

 Building a superior car

 During the automotive boom of the early 1900s, brothers Howard and Walter Marmon became fascinated with the horseless carriage.
 They built their first automobile in 1902, using equipment at Nordyke and Marmon Co., an Indianapolis manufacturer of flour-mill and grain-elevator machinery that was co-owned by their father, Daniel.
 But merely building a car wasn’t enough for the Marmons.
 “Carmakers” were a dime a dozen at the time, and Indianapolis was a hotbed of automotive activity.
 So, with Howard serving as engineer and chief designer and Walter handling finances and manufacturing, the brothers set out to build a superior car, no matter the effort or cost.